canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-hardening.md

 ## Environment

-The environment where applications operate can be divided in three components:
+The environment where applications operate can be divided in two components:

 1. Kubernetes
 2. Juju